LACourtenay/Support-Vector-Machine-for-Morphological-Analysis/README.md

 --------------------------------------------------------

 This code was designed and prepared for the study by:
-<b> Yravedra et al. (in prep) The use of tooth marks of dog, wolf and fox on bones for Identifying the predation
+<b> Yravedra, J.; Maté-González, M.Á.; Courtenay, L.A.; González-Aguilera, D. (in prep) The use of dog, wolf and fox tooth marks on bone for the identification of livestock predation </b>
-of livestock </b>

-Full description of our methods have been provided in the supplementary information for said article Data used in this study is available from:

 ------------------------------------------------------------
 Comments, questions, doubts, suggestions and corrections can all be directed to L. A. Courtenay at the email provided above.
 Science should be a collaborative effort.
 Archaeology is no exception to this.
-If any fellow data scientist wishes to improve, contribute, update or help with this work, please do not hesitate to contact the corresponding author.
+If any fellow data scientist wishes to improve, contribute, update, report issues or help with this work, please do not hesitate to contact the corresponding author.